 Upper-trim models have an air-ride suspension as an option, which uses rubber bellows filled with air instead of steel coils.
 This gives a smoother suspension response and allows the driver to adjust the ride height according to road conditions.

-However, dirt and small rocks may form buildups between rubber bellows, connecting steel components, and rupturing them.
-Washing the car with a suspension in a raised position regularly may prevent this from happening.
+However, dirt and small rocks may form buildups between rubber bellows, connecting steel components and rupturing them.
+Regularly washing the car with a suspension in a raised position may prevent this.

 Failing transfer boxes